CineDev/NSTextStorage-with-paragraph-tracking/README.md

 # NSTextStorage-with-paragraph-tracking

 This implementation is now considered as deprecated and extremely over-engineered.
 Please, visit the new repository with light-weight implementation: https://github.com/CineDev/ParagraphTextKit.
-Still, this implementation is working and might be used only if you need to set deploment target below 10.15 or iOS 13.
+Still, this implementation is fully functional and might be used only if you need to set deploment target below 10.15 or iOS 13.

 --------